Red thread of fate: Folklore

-Another version of the same story involves an ambitious young man who talks to Yue Lao and insists on asking him about who will he marry, thinking that he'll meet himself a rich girl.
-Yue Lao points at a poor-looking little girl who's taking a stroll with an old blind woman in a marketplace, shows him a red thread between the two, and tells the man that he'll marry her someday.
+Another version of the same story involves an ambitious young man who talks to Yue Lao and insists on asking him about whom he will marry, thinking that he'll meet himself a rich girl.
+Yue Lao points at a poor-looking little girl who's taking a stroll with an old blind woman in a marketplace, shows him a red thread tying him to the girl, and tells the man that he'll marry her someday.
 Displeased, the man tells a servant to kill the two and then leave the village.

 Years later the man, now a promising public officer, marries a beautiful woman from a rich family who is very much the perfect wife for him save for two details: she has a limp and covers her forehead with a silk patch for undisclosed reasons.
 He asks his wife why and she begins crying, telling him that she is the niece of the family leaders rather than their daughter: her parents died when she was young and she initially lived with her old blind nanny, but one day a madman stabbed her caretaker to death in a local marketplace and wounded her, leaving her scarred and almost crippled.
 The man realizes that Yue Lao was right, tearfully confesses that he ordered the attack and asks his wife for forgiveness, which she gives to him.

 In another story, a girl has a crush on a boy and decides to declare her love for him.
 Unfortunately, the boy rejects her and makes fun of her.
 The girl runs off to a fountain where she meets Yue Lao who tells her they are soul mates.
 The girl is still fuming and runs off.
 When the girl becomes a lady, she meets a young man who seems very charming and in other terms familiar to her.
 She then asks the man for his name and he says the name of the young boy.
 The lady doesn't seem to realize though and then on their special day, he tells her a girl liked him but he was foolish and made fun of her for it, he then exclaims the girl had the same name as her.
 Realizing who he was, she admits she was the girl and he eventually apologizes.